puli/demo-application/README.md

 5. Put your SCSS files into `res/scss/`
 6. Put your Javascript files into `res/js/`
 7. Run `gulp css`, `gulp js` and `gulp fonts`
-8. Run `puli map /app res` to map the `res` directory to the Puli path `/app`
+8. Run `vendor/bin/puli map /app res` to map the `res` directory to the Puli path `/app`
-9. Run `puli target add local web` to add the install target "local" for the directory `web`
+9. Run `vendor/bin/puli target add local web` to add the install target "local" for the directory `web`
-10. Run `puli web add /app/public /` to map your assets to the install target.
+10. Run `vendor/bin/puli web add /app/public /` to map your assets to the install target.
-11. Run `puli web install` to install the assets
+11. Run `vendor/bin/puli web install` to install the assets

 [Puli]: http://puli.io
 [Silex]: http://silex.sensiolabs.org